mezo-org/tigris/docs/rfc/rfc-1.md

    the `BorrowLockerFactory` makes a callback to the `VeBTC` contract to retrieve the underlying BTC tokens through the new special retrieval path.
 3. The `BorrowLockerFactory` contract deploys a dedicated `BorrowLocker` contract for the veBTC NFT, initializing it with both the retrieved BTC and the `openTroveWithSignature` call data.
+As part of this process, the `BorrowLockerFactory` transfers the ownership of the veBTC NFT to the freshly deployed `BorrowLocker` contract.
 The original veBTC NFT owner retains control as the owner of this new `BorrowLocker` contract.
 4. The `BorrowLocker` contract calls `openTroveWithSignature` on `BorrowerOperationsSignatures`, providing the obtained call data and a portion of liquid BTC retrieved from the veBTC as collateral.
    The portion is computed with respect to the `maxAllowedNFTUtilization` parameter.